 THE DREAMERS GALLERY is a contemporary art and publishing space in Presidio, Texas.
 Housed in an 8,000-square-foot historic adobe building, the gallery presents exhibitions by international artists whose work engages questions of place, memory, and perception.

 Exhibitions, accompanying objects, and art books are conceived together as a single experience.
 Books and printed matter are integrated throughout the space, reflecting a long relationship to publishing and an interest in sustained attention.
-Visitors are invited to slow down, connect more deeply with themselves and with one another, and engage emotionally with the work on view.
+Art is approached not as information to be consumed, but as an experience that unfolds over time and resists immediacy.

 FOUNDER

 As a curator, Jancovici has developed exhibitions across Europe, the United States, and Asia, often working across sound, image, and spatial experience.
-Her exhibitions have featured artists including Maripol, Paolo Canevari, Robert Longo, Sarah Moon, and John Baldessari.
+Her exhibitions have featured artists including Maripol, Paolo Canevari, Sarah Moon, and John Baldessari.